Rowdy Tellez Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres have the 13th-ranked team ERA among all MLB pitching staffs (4.26).
+- The Padres have a 4.13 team ERA that ranks 11th among all MLB pitching staffs.

-- Padres pitchers combine to surrender 12 total home runs at a rate of 0.9 per game (to rank 13th in the league).
+- The Padres rank 13th in baseball in home runs surrendered (14 total, one per game).

-- Martinez (0-1) takes the mound for the Padres to make his third start of the season.
+- The Padres will look to Wacha (2-0) in his third start of the season.

-- His last appearance came on Friday against the Atlanta Braves, when the righty went 4 2/3 innings, surrendering four earned runs while giving up four hits.
+- His last time out was on Saturday against the Atlanta Braves, when the righty went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.